Unifi Syslog with Alloy and Loki

 3. Log Processing (loki.process "unifi")

-• Access Points/Switches: Include MAC address and firmware version
+• Access Points / Switches: prefix includes MAC address and firmware version

 4. Loki Write (loki.write "default")